- University of York (UK) July 2016

 -York Global GameJam 2016

-Catherine Robson (1995) is a composer from Gateshead with a rapidly accelerating career in composition.
-In 2017 her works have been performed in three different continents.
-At festivals such as FIME - Festival Internacional de Música Experimental in São Paulo, Audio Rebel in Rio De Janeiro, Shanghai's New Music Week and Crossroads Festival in Salzburg.
+Catherine Robson (1995) is an internationally renowned composer from Gateshead.
+By the age of 21 her works her works had already been performed worldwide; at festivals such as FIME - Festival Internacional de Música Experimental in São Paulo, Audio Rebel in Rio De Janeiro, Shanghai's New Music Week and Crossroads Festival in Salzburg.